AOSPA/manifest/readme.md

 ### Images & other assets ###

-Unless otherwise specified, all out assets, including but not limited to images, are licensed under Creative Commons Attribution-NonCommercial 4.0 International, or CC BY-NC 4.0 for short.
+Unless otherwise specified, all our assets, including but not limited to images, are licensed under Creative Commons Attribution-NonCommercial 4.0 International, or CC BY-NC 4.0 for short.
 This means that you are allowed to modify the aforementioned assets in any way you want and you are free to share the originals and/or the modified work.
 However, you are not allowed